 A: Dare to dream big and believe in your dreams because if you believe, anything is possible.

 Q: Wait, wait, before you go, what are the top 5 things you’re looking for in a potential husband?
 I mean, you never know who’s reading…

-A: This is starting to sound like a dating profile, but in case someone interested decides to google me, here they are: 1.
-He has to have a relationship with God.
+A: This is starting to sound like a dating profile, but in case someone interested decides to Google me, here they are: 1.
+He has to love Jesus and have a relationship with God.
 I don’t mean just go to Church.
 2. He has to be a great leader.
 3. He has to favor courtship and be willing to wait.
 4. He has to be faithful.
 5. I have to be attracted to him.